Akihisa-Watanabe/rl-character-animation-tutorial/pg_agents/PG.md

 # Experiments

 ## Policy Gradients
-We designed our experiments to investigate the following questions:
+We designed our experiments following [Berkeley CS 285's homework2](https://rail.eecs.berkeley.edu/deeprlcourse/deeprlcourse/static/homeworks/hw2.pdf) to investigate the following questions:
 1. Which value estimator has better performance without advantage normalization: the trajectorycentric one, or the one using reward-to-go?
 2. Did the batch size make an impact?
 3. Did advantage normalization help?